-Moxibustion is the application of heat-therapy into a specific acupuncture point on the body.
+Moxibustion (indirect moxibustion) is the application of heat-therapy into a specific acupuncture point on the body.
 It originates from traditional Chinese medicine and is commonly used in traditional acupuncture treatment.

 Because the moxa stick has to be held by a person, only one acupuncture point can be stimulated with heat at one time, unless you have an army of people all holding moxa stick.
 For this reason, I use infrared heat lamps instead to pour heat into a group of acupuncture points in one go.

-Today, moxibustion is commonly used in the treatment of breech presentations.
+Today, moxibustion is commonly used in the treatment of breech presentations, to turn breech babies.
+It can also help with the side effects of chemotherapy.
 Traditionally, it is used to treat cold as moxibustion is a form of heat therapy.

 Clinical trials have shown that it can be of benefit during labour and reduce the side effects of chemotherapy.

 Moxibustion doesn't have any side effects, is not painful, just a little warm so is quite comfortable.
 However, if the moxa stick is left in one place for too long, it can cause burning to the skin and scarring.
 Burning moxa, the traditional smoky type could set of a smoke alarm.